IsiomaOgbuehi/wafi/README.md

 * Models are located in the `MODELS` section of `app.py`.
 * Controllers are also located in `app.py`.
 * The web frontend is located in `templates/`, which builds static assets deployed to the web server at `static/`.
-* Web forms for creating data are located in `form.py`

 Highlight folders: